-Whether it’s chipping away ice chunks to rescue animals or using warm water to melt ice and uncover letters, ice sensory play keeps preschoolers engaged for long periods of time because it allows for open exploration.
+It can be chipping away ice chunks to rescue animals or using warm water to melt ice and uncover letters!
+Ice sensory play keeps preschoolers engaged for long periods of time because it allows for open exploration.

 Here is how to get you and your preschooler started on a chilly new way to learn: